 - The first two mostly follow one movie in the central plot, Scream (1996) for the first and The Haunting (1999) for the second.

-- The third mixes The Ring and Signs.
+- The third mixes The Ring and Signs and also tosses in a bit of 8 Mile just for giggles.

-- The fourth is an amalgam of four pictures (The Village, The Grudge, War of the Worlds and Saw).
+- The fourth is an amalgam of four pictures (The Village, The Grudge, War of the Worlds and Saw I).

 - The fifth has elements from Paranormal Activity, Black Swan, Mama and Rise of the Planet of the Apes.